lucjones20/hlp-team4/README-CHANGES-TEAM4.md

 - added ability to calculate if two bounding boxes intersect each other
 - added popup options to the symbols model
 - added popup dialogue to the update function
+- modified update to also deal with the Selective Resize message

 src/Renderer/DrawBlock/PopupDrawingView.fs
 - open BusWireT to include BusWireT.Msg instead of SheetT.Msg